akwe-afriitech/js-tut-/README.md

 # js-tut-
-a repo containing briken down steps to learning js fast and easy
+a repo containing broken down steps to learning js fast and easy